MathDwight/CV/README.md

 # Curriculum Vitae

-These are the LaTeX sources for my academic CV from leouieda.
+These are the LaTeX sources for my academic CV.
+(Much thanks to GitHub user leouieda!)

 **Download** the latest compiled PDF:
 [DAWilliamsII_CV.pdf](https://github.com/mathdwight/cv/raw/pdf/DAWilliamsII_CV.pdf)

 ## Template

-You're free to reuse and modify this template under the terms of the BSD 3-clause License (see `LICENSE.txt`).
+leouieda: You're free to reuse and modify this template under the terms of the BSD 3-clause License (see `LICENSE.txt`).

 To use it:

-* Click on the ["Use original template"](https://github.com/leouieda/cv/generate) (Dwight:or ["Use slightly modified template"](https://github.com/MathDwight/cv/generate))
-  button to grab a copy of the repository.
+* Click on the ["Use original template"](https://github.com/leouieda/cv/generate) (Dwight: or ["Use slightly modified template"](https://github.com/MathDwight/cv/generate)) button to grab a copy of the repository.
 * Install Tectonic, either from their website or using the conda `environment.yml` file provided in the repository.